Skip to main content

 How-To Guides

-A sale-leaseback converts a property owner into a tenant overnight.
-The CAM obligations that didn't exist on Monday are the tenant's problem on Tuesday — here's what that means for the lease controller.
+A sale-leaseback turns a property owner into a tenant overnight.
+CAM obligations that did not exist Monday become the tenant's problem Tuesday.
+Here is what that means for the lease controller.

 Read Post